-These formations yield 100 to 500 gallons per day to drilled wells in
+These rocks yield 100 to 500 gallons per day to drilled wells in valley

-valley bottoms and along streams on uplands.
-They yield more than 500
+bottoms and along streams on uplands.
+More than 500 gallons per day

-gallons per day from thick limestone beds in broad valley bottoms, but
+is yielded from thick limestone beds in broad valley bottoms; almost

-almost no water to wells on hillsides or hilltops.
-They may yield some
+no water is yielded to wells on hillsides or hilltops.
+Some water may

-water to dug wells on ridgetops, and do yield water to small springs.
+be yielded to dug wells on ridgetops and to small springs.
+Small perennial

-Small perennial springs occur in limestone in the lower Grant Lake Limestone.
+springs occur in limestone in the lower Grant Lake Limestone.
+Water

 The relatively impermeable shale prevents circulation of large quantities

-of groundwater in joints and bedding-plane openings of the underlying
+of groundwater in joints and bedding-plane openings of relatively soluble

-limestone.
-As a result, the limestone beds have few solutionally enlarged
+underlying limestone.
+As a result, the limestone beds have few solutionally

-openings, and little water is available to wells and springs.
-Near the
+enlarged openings, and little water is available to wells and springs.

-base of the Grant Lake, however, is 25 feet or more of limestone with
+However, near the base of the Grant Lake there is 25 feet or more of

-small amounts of shale (Bellevue limestone member).
-Where this limestone
+limestone with small amounts of shale (Bellevue limestone member).
+Where

-occurs at and below stream level in valley bottoms or along streams
+this limestone occurs at and below stream level in valley bottoms or

-on the uplands, fractures and bedding-plane openings have been enlarged
+along streams on the uplands, fractures and bedding-plane openings have

-by solution; many small springs flow from outcrops, and some drilled
+been enlarged by solution.
+Many small springs flow from outcrops, and

 Kope Formation (Okc)